 - a letter from a registered medical practitioner who holds an NHS consultant post with full details of the condition/illness and long term prognosis; and

-- a letter from the local Social Services Department, where they are known to be involved, advising of their level of involvement, the perceived benefits of the presence here of the applicant, and an explanation as to why suitable alternative care arrangements are not available.
+- a letter from the local Social Services Department (if applicable), advising of their level of involvement, the perceived benefits of the presence here of the applicant, and an explanation as to why suitable alternative care arrangements are not available.

 - Any further evidence that alternative arrangements for the care of the patient have been, or are being, actively explored.
-For example, whether contact has been made with voluntary services/charities to see if they can assist or whether the possibility of private care has been costed and assessed.
-A previous grant of a 3-month extension should have been accompanied by a letter explaining that the extension was granted to enable such arrangements to be made; and
+For example, whether contact has been made with voluntary services/charities to see if they can assist or whether the possibility of private care has been costed and assessed; and

-- full details of the patient’s family in the UK, the degree of relationship, and, if applicable, details of how the patient was previously cared for and why these arrangements are no longer considered suitable and/or are no longer available; and details of the applicant’s circumstances in his home country, such as whether he has a spouse and children, the type of employment and other relevant family circumstances (as a general rule a person seeking to remain in the UK on a long term basis as a carer should normally be unmarried and have no dependents); and
+- full details of the patient’s family in the UK, the degree of relationship, and details of how the patient was previously cared for.
+Also, they’ll need to explain why these arrangements are no longer suitable/ available.
+Additionally, the applicant will need to provide details of their circumstances in their home country.
+For example, they need to give information about their spouse and children.
+Also, if they work, they’ll need to provide information about their employment.
+Other relevant family circumstances may be relevant.
+As a general rule a person seeking to remain in the UK on a long-term basis as a carer should normally be unmarried and have no dependents; and

 - evidence that there are sufficient funds available to maintain and accommodate himself/herself without working or recourse to public funds.

 The majority of leave to enter or remain applications will have a ‘no recourse to public funds’ condition attached to their stay.
 This means that they will not be allowed to claim any benefits while in the UK.